adc-trust-ai/adc-trust-ai.github.io/_pages/about.md

   - /about.html
 ---

-I am a recent PhD graduate from the [Department of Statistics at the University of Wisconsin - Madison](https://stat.wisc.edu/){:target="_blank"}, ["la Caixa"](https://lacaixafoundation.org/en/){:target="_blank"} Fellow, advised by Professor [Wei-Yin Loh](https://pages.stat.wisc.edu/~loh/index.html){:target="_blank"}.
-My focus is on trustworthy AI, and I am currently developing `TRUST` (Transparent, Robust and Ultra-Sparse Trees) - the most interpretable model tree algorithm ever created.
-[Our results](https://arxiv.org/abs/2506.15791) show that it often matches or exceeds the accuracy of leading black-box machine learning models like Random Forests, while remaining fully explainable.
+I am a Hi!
+PARIS Postdoctoral Fellow leading research on intrepretable machine learning for finance.
+Prior to that, I earned a Ph.D. in Statistics from the [University of Wisconsin - Madison](https://stat.wisc.edu/){:target="_blank"}, as a ["la Caixa"](https://lacaixafoundation.org/en/){:target="_blank"} Fellow, advised by Professor [Wei-Yin Loh](https://pages.stat.wisc.edu/~loh/index.html){:target="_blank"}.

 My goal is simple: to provide innovative and safe AI tools that allow users in high-stakes domains to stop choosing between accuracy and interpretability - and, in doing so, make a positive impact on society.

-For a (literal) bird's eye view of some of the places where I have worked, studied or given talks, check out this [interactive map](https://adc-trust-ai.github.io/talkmap.html).
+For a (literal) bird's eye view of some of the places where I have worked, studied or given talks in, check out this [interactive map](https://adc-trust-ai.github.io/talkmap.html).

 Research
 ======